pcapriotti/optparse-applicative/README.md

 ```
     hello - a test for optparse-applicative

-    Usage: hello --hello TARGET [-q|--quiet] [--repeat INT]
+    Usage: <interactive> --hello TARGET [-q|--quiet] [--repeat INT]
       Print a greeting for TARGET

     Available options:
+      --hello TARGET           Target for the greeting
+      -q,--quiet               Whether to be quiet
+      --repeat INT             Repeats for greeting (default: 1)
       -h,--help                Show this help text
-      --hello TARGET           Target for the greeting
-      -q|--quiet               Whether to be quiet
-      --repeat                 Repeats for greeting (default: 1)
 ```

 ## Basics
 ### Parsers

-optparse-applicative provides a number of primitive parsers, corresponding to single unix style options, through its *Builder* interface.
+optparse-applicative provides a number of primitive parsers, corresponding to different posix style options, through its *Builder* interface.
 These are detailed in their [own section](#builders) below, for now, here's a look at a few examples to get a feel for how parsers can be defined.